Harsh834045/TaskWebScrapper/README.md

 Web Scraper in Java

-Overview
-This is a simple yet powerful web scraper built with Java and Jsoup to extract company details from multiple websites.
+This is a powerful web scraper built with Java, Jsoup, and Selenium to extract company details from multiple websites.
 The extracted data is saved in a CSV file for easy access and analysis.
-This tool is designed to help users quickly gather company information, including names, descriptions, emails, phone numbers, and social media links.
+This tool allows users to either search companies using Selenium (Google Search automation) or directly scrape specific websites using Jsoup.
+It efficiently gathers company details, including names, descriptions, emails, phone numbers, and social media links.

 Features
+-- User-Based Search (Selenium): Users can input a search query, and Selenium will fetch relevant company URLs from Google.
 -- Scrapes multiple URLs at once
 -- Extracts key details, such as:
    Company Name